alimovlex/old_russian_ios_keyboard/README.md

-# old_russian_ios_keyboard
+# Old_Russian_Keyboard

-This is my attempt of creating the pre-revolutionary based keyboard.
+Here is my attempt to create the pre revolutionary old Russian Keyboard.